Private Coaching and Mentoring Programme

 “Tell me, what is it you plan to do with your one wild and precious life?”

-Lives and circumstances change and what you’re doing today may not be appropriate or desirable tomorrow – it’s important to check in with yourself and make sure you’re making the most of your “one wild and precious life.”
+Lives and circumstances change and what you’re doing today may not be appropriate or desirable tomorrow.
+It’s important to check in with yourself and make sure you’re making the most of your life.

-To do this most people have goals of one sort or another.
+To make the most of life, most people have goals of one sort or another.
 Traditionally these are set at the very end of one year or at the start of the next.
 We all start out with the best of intentions.
 But then life seems to get in the way.
 There’s not enough time, there are other pressures, there’s work, family, social life, blah, blah, blah.
-By about the end of February many of us have given up and are just going through the motions; going to work, coming home, getting dinner, watching TV and blah, blah, blah.
+By about the end of February many of us have given up and are just going through the motions; going to work, coming home, getting dinner, watching TV falling into bed — then rinsing and repeating the next day!

 Not reaching goals affects our level of self confidence and motivation